Home > On PM Motor > What are the Effects of the Shape and Tolerance of Permanent Magnet Motor Magnets on Motor Performance?

 Effect of Increased Thickness on Air Gap and Effective Magnetic Flux

-When the thickness of the magnetic steel is increased in a fixed magnetic circuit ring, the air gap between the rotor and the stator decreases.
-For instance, if the thickness of the magnet is increased by 1 mm, the air gap might decrease by the same amount, leading to a proportional increase in the effective magnetic flux.
-This is because the reduced air gap allows for a stronger magnetic field to be maintained across it.
+In a fixed magnetic circuit ring, when the thickness of the magnetic steel increases, it decreases the air gap between the rotor and the stator.
+For example, increasing the thickness by 1 mm would decrease the air gap by the same amount, and correspondingly increase the effective magnetic flux, since a stronger magnetic field can be maintained across the reduced air gap.

 Impact on No-Load Speed and Current